f5devcentral/f5-big-iq-lab/docs/bigiqtestdrive.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/YZ6dZa512j8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+|

+.. |location_link| raw:: html

-Read `Understanding Core Features of BIG-IQ Centralized Management`_ and understand **Why should I use BIG-IQ?** and **What elements make up a BIG-IQ solution?**
+   Read <a href="https://techdocs.f5.com/en-us/bigiq-7-1-0/big-iq-core-concepts/understanding-core-features-of-big-iq-centralized-management.html#ch-understanding-core-features-of-big-iq-centralized-management" target="_blank">Understanding Core Features of BIG-IQ Centralized Management</a> and understand <strong>Why should I use BIG-IQ?</strong> and <strong>**What elements make up a BIG-IQ solution?</strong>

-.. _Understanding Core Features of BIG-IQ Centralized Management: https://techdocs.f5.com/en-us/bigiq-7-1-0/big-iq-core-concepts/understanding-core-features-of-big-iq-centralized-management.html#ch-understanding-core-features-of-big-iq-centralized-management

 The lab will cover the following topics in the labs that follow:
 - Application Service Manager in BIG-IQ: Legacy and AS3 Templates